BrighTide/sys3-public/concordance system 4.md

       *things that really seem to help to be able to express easily alongside thoughts* 🔥 FEELINGS                   - "Expressing 'this idea is quite dry, but this one has a lot of feeling around it, i feel hurt' or something"? being able to express umbridge
       ✝ SACREDNESS                 - "Expressing 'please, this is sacred to me. i don't expect you to agree with what i want to do, but please respect this'"?
-         - Also recalling what is held sacred in common?
-      🔮 SEEMINGS                   - "Expressing 'here is my model of what's going on for you / what you'd say about this'"
+         - Also recalling what is held sacred in common 🔮 SEEMINGS                   - "Expressing 'here is my model of what's going on for you / what you'd say about this'"
          - "Are you worried about X?"
          - "Here's my model of what you care about / why you'd not like what I have to say"

-      😮 REACTION                   - "Nuanced means of expressing reaction to an idea"
+      😮 REACTION                   - "Nuanced means for expressing reaction to an idea"
                                  - this seems factually incorrect
                                  - this wants sharpening as to whether i can agree
                                  -  can't say what i don't like but gives be bad vibes